 - Lobbying or speaking on behalf of a community issue

-Here is a list of different organizations students report.
-You are not limited to these options.
-For more information, please visit their websites.
+Here is a list of organizations students have volunteered with in the past.
+You are not limited to these groups, but they can be a great place to start your search.
+For more information about each, please visit their websites.

 - Alternative Spring Break